sajjadh47/Adv-Geoip-Redirect/readme.txt

 3. Import & Export Section

 == Changelog ==
-= 1.0.6 =
+= 1.0.7 =
+- Plugin crash fix for old PHP version.
+It will work now for php starting 7.2 = 1.0.6 =
 - Geo Location Db updated to the last version.
 - Compatibility check for wp v6.6!